-The operating organization should consider hazard management should be implemented by the personnel involved in activities at the plant.
-The measures for hazard management should be considered as part of the measures implemented to ensure the when implementing industrial safety of themeasures for plant personnel.
+The hazard management should be implemented by the personnel involved in activities at the plant.
+The measures for hazard management should be considered as part of the measures implemented to ensure the industrial safety of the personnel.

 "Operating procedures shall be developed that apply comprehensively (for the reactor and its associated facilities) for normal operation, anticipated operational occurrences and accident conditions, in accordance with the policy of the operating organization and the requirements of the regulatory body."